sodadata/docs/soda-cloud/agreements.md

 ## Go further

-* Consider completing the [Quick start for Soda Cloud]({% link soda/quick-start-sodacloud.md %}) for more context around creating a new agreement.
+* Consider completing the [Enable end-user data quality testing]({% link soda/quick-start-end-user.md %}) guide for more context around creating an agreement.
 * Complete the [Quick start for SodaCL]({% link soda/quick-start-sodacl.md %}) to learn how to write a few simple checks for data quality.
 * Set [notification rules]({% link soda-cloud/notif-rules.md %}) that apply to multiple checks in your account. s
 * Learn more about creating and tracking [Soda Cloud Incidents]({% link soda-cloud/incidents.md %}).